hashbang/book/2-Security/2-hashing.md

 languages, to see how easy it is to create hash values.

 For all these examples, we will be using the bytes `['t', 'e', 's', 't']` and as many builtin libraries as possible.
+Each segment will store the value in a variable called `hash` as a base16 ("hex") encoded string, and print it.

 #### Python